A Review of Searches for Evidence of Tachyons: Hints from IceCube data

-If tachyonic neutrino satisfy the same dispersion relation as bradyons we expect their superluminality to become most evident the lower their energy, in fact zero energy tachyonic neutrinos would have infinite speed .
-However, it is also possible that the reverse is true if a different dispersion relation applies for $v$ close to $c,$ in which case the degree of superluminality might increase with the neutrino energy.
-The experiment observing the highest energy neutrinos probably of extragalactic origin is IceCube, which has observed neutrinos having $E_\nu> 60 TeV.$ If superluminal neutrinos are present their spectrum would have a cut-off due to their creation of Cherenkov radiation when they undergo the vacuum pair emission (VPE) process $\nu \rightarrow \nu+e^+ + e^-,$ originally suggested by Cohen and Glashow, a process which is only possible for $v>c$ particles.~\citep{Cohen2011}.
-From intial data it appeared that the spectrum of IceCube neutrinos might have a cut-off above 2 PeV, which would correspond to $\delta \sim 0.75\pm0.25\times 10^{-20}.$~\citep{Stecker2014, Jentschura2016} However, more recent data through 2021 (10 years worth) showed that there appeared to be no cut-off up to an energy of 10 PeV, the highest energy for which data was available.~\citep{Ganster2021}
+If tachyonic neutrinos satisfy the usual relation between velocity and energy we would expect their superluminality to become most evident the lower their energy, in fact zero energy tachyonic neutrinos would have infinite speed.
+However, it is also possible that the reverse is true if a different dispersion relation, $v=v(E),$ were to apply for $v$ close to $c,$ in which case the degree of superluminality might increase with the neutrino energy.
+The experiment observing the highest energy neutrinos probably of extragalactic origin is IceCube, which has observed neutrinos having $E_\nu> 60 TeV.$

+If superluminal neutrinos are present their spectrum might have a cut-off due to their creation of Cherenkov radiation when they undergo the vacuum pair emission (VPE) process $\nu \rightarrow \nu+e^+ + e^-,$ originally suggested by Cohen and Glashow, a process which is only possible for $v>c$ particles.~\citep{Cohen2011}.
+From initial data it appeared that the spectrum of IceCube neutrinos did have a cut-off above 2 PeV, which would correspond to $\delta \sim 0.75\pm0.25\times 10^{-20}.$~\citep{Stecker2014, Jentschura2016}

+However, more recent data showed that there appeared to be no cut-off up to an energy of 10 PeV, the highest energy for which data was available, and in fact, the spectrum is consistent with a single power law although more complex variations cannot be excluded.~\citep{Stettner2019}.
+In an effort to keep the superluminal interpretation alive, Jiajun Liao and Danny Marfatia suggested the IceCube data is consistent with a two-component spectrum of both superluminal and subluminal neutrinos and CPT violation.~\citep{Liao2018}

+While the Liao-Marfatia interpretation is open to question, a completely different claim of superluminal neutrinos in IceCube data has been made by Yanqi Huang and Bo-Qiang Ma in 2018 who found nine instances in which extremely high-energy neutrinos arrived at about the same time and came from the same direction as a gamma-ray burst (GRB) observed by other instruments.~\citep{Huang2018} Five of the 9 neutrinos appear to have traveled very slightly faster than c, while the other four traveled very slightly slower, and there was a trend of linearly increasing $\delta$ with increasing neutrino energy.